UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 ## 11:21

-I enjoy how this day has unfolded: at the start there were 7 learners, of wich only 2 learners are still in the course.
+I enjoy how this day has unfolded: at the start there were 7 learners, of which only 2 learners are still in the course.
 The other 5 finished their exercises and left.
 I think only 1 or 2 will come back after lunch to do Python, as most either already know Python and 1 has 'just' done all the